-Ronald Van Deurzen is a pianist, composer & music teacher from The Netherlands with credits in soundtracks for films, documentaries, games and other media projects.
-His music covers folk, jazz and contemporary.
-Ronald Van Deurzen is also a progressive rock keyboardist having recorded on various prog albums and released 2 solo albums in calming music.
+Ronald Van Deurzen is a pianist, composer & music teacher from The Netherlands who makes music for films, documentaries, games and other media projects.
+His music covers folk, jazz, contemporary and orchestral.
+Ronald Van Deurzen is also a keyboardist having recorded on various prog and New Age albums.

 Born in The Netherlands, Ronald grew up with piano and organ as a child.
 At the age of 10 he was able to play back any song he heard by ear.
 Naturally drawn to creating new music he composed his first piece of music when he was 11 years old.
 He received lessons from a Dutch jazz pianist, improving his technique and sense of harmony.
-At the age of 15, Ronald was lucky to start his professional journey as a live-pianist, playing live with Dutch-Belgian folk/country band "Oregon" in connection with its "Oregon Dance Company".
+At the age of 15, Ronald was offered to start his professional journey as a live-pianist, playing live with Dutch-Belgian folk/country band "Oregon" in connection with its "Oregon Dance Company".
 As the youngest musician in the band, he performed at venues in Belgium, the Netherlands, Germany, Luxembourg and some in France until he was 18 years old, playing American style country/folk music in bars, restaurants, festivals and other venues.
-This allowed Ronald to gain lot of experience and grow musically, such as comping, live-play and improvisation.
-Eventually it was this that led him to a spot as keyboardist on several CD albums produced in the USA., both independently and through label.
+In this way Ronald gained quite a bit of live experience, further growing in comping and solo-improvisation.
+It eventually led him to a spot as keyboardist on several CD albums produced in the USA., both independently and through label.
 The country/prog influenced Euphoria Station and Primitive Overflow, which was released on the label Progrock Records.
 The albums feature several profilic musicians such as '80s MTV era vocalist Donnie Vie (Enuff Z' Nuff) and harmonica player Tollak Ollestad, who played with Seal, Andrea Bocelli and Chet Atkins.
 The music got airplay on popular online and FM radio stations and received positive feedback in magazines such as Fireworks UK, Prog Sphere, Background Magazine, Swedenrock and iOpages The Netherlands, giving acclaim to Ronald's contributions on keyboards.

-For Ronald, however, only performing piano in a band felt limiting, as he searched for a calm and inspiring environment to compose his own music.
+For Ronald, however, only playing piano in a band felt limiting, as he searched for a calm and inspiring environment to compose and produce his own music.
 This led him to move to Sweden, where he could be surrounded by nature.
-Here he built his own studio at the art collective 'Italienska Palatset' in Växjö, from where he got involved in composing for various film, documentary and contemporary art music projects.
-He also produced several albums of calming music, Imaginations (2012) and Tale Of Dreams (2013), taking inspiration from the beautiful Scandinavian nature.
-Ronald also composed a 2-hour ambient soundtrack for the '05 indie-game 'Minions Of Mirth', back in its time considered the world's first one-time fee MMORPG for Mac and WIndows.
-"MoM" was developed by PrairieGames Inc. an American company consisting of former members from Sony, EA and Atari.
+Here he built his own studio at the art collective 'Italienska Palatset' in Växjö, from where he got involved in composing music for various film, documentary and contemporary art music projects.
+At the same time he produced several albums of calming music, Imaginations (2012) and Tale Of Dreams (2013), taking inspiration from the beautiful Scandinavian nature.
+Ronald also composed a 2-hour ambient soundtrack for the indiegame 'Minions Of Mirth' ('05). developed by PrairieGames Inc. an American game company run by former members of Sony, EA and Atari.
 The game was an entrant at the Independent Games Festival and was released for Mac and Windows.
 The music was well-received by mediacritics such as Strategy Informer, Gametunnel and RPGDOT.

 After his experiences in Asia, he started working on his upcoming book 'Ear Training In Context'.
 It is currently in development for teacher and student use and concentrates on multi-part solfege of multi-timbral arrangements to prepare students for real working-life situations in bands, orchestras and in the recording studio.
 It features an audio disc containing over 2 hours of audio exercises.

-At 'Static Noise Studio' Ronald composed a lot of his music, while at the Media Artes' Blomdahl Studio, he regularly experiments with electro-acoustic music, sound-art, synthesizers and various recording techniques.
-As this is a modern musicmaking process, often away from the piano, his contemporary art music is similar to that of composers such as Philip Glass, Natasha Barret and Arnold Schoenberg.
+At another studio, the Media Artes' Blomdahl Studio, Ronald regularly experiments with electro-acoustic music, sound-art, synthesizers and various recording techniques.
+As this is a modern musicmaking process, often away from the piano, his contemporary art music evokes a similar sound to the music of Philip Glass, Natasha Barret and Steve Reich.
 He's been a member of the board of directors for both Media Artes and IPEK (Italienska Palatset Ekonomisk Förening).
-His experiences with contemporary art music allow Ronald to immerse himself with the role of technology in abstract noise music/sound art, prefering to use techniques such as frequency modulation, sampling, granular, additive and subtractive synthesis, often creating new sounds and textures which he then regularly in his soundtrack works.
+Within his contemporary music, Ronald immerses himself with the technology used in abstract noise music and sound art.
+He uses soundsculpturing techniques such as frequency modulation, sampling, granular, additive and subtractive synthesis, often creating new sounds and textures which he then regularly in his soundtrack works.